 The most common style used for binding paperback books, where a high quality, professional finish is required.
-With this method, the pages are adhered to either a soft or hard cover with glue.
+With this method, the pages are adhered to either a soft or hard covers with our premium Planamelt R binding glue.

 Any book or booklet with over 24 pages, where a more professional image is required.
 Conference Programs – Catalogues – Reports – Project Portfolios – Manuals

 The book is punched with a series of small holes on the left.
 A twin loop wire bind is then inserted and closed through those holes forming a wire comb.
 The pages lay flat when opened and can rotate 360°.
 Wire bindings are durable, but do not permit printing on the spine.

 Proposals – Reference books – Reports – Technical Manuals – Notebooks – Calendars – Cookbooks – Proposals – Presentations

 One of the most economical binding options, comb binds are made of lightweight plastic that can be used for books up to 7cm thick.
 The style allows the pages to lie flat when open.
 While suitable for short-term or infrequent use, they are the most susceptible to damage, and not recommended for documents that will be continually accessed or handled.

 The pages are folded with the cover.
 Then two staples are inserted through the fold along the spine.
 This style is suitable for both self-covered books (where the cover stock, or paper, is the same as the text) and books with separate covers.
 Generally the maximum number of pages is around 56 for digital printing and 96 for offset printing (depending on weight and bulk of the paper used, this number may vary).

 Annual Reports – Event Programs – Magazines – Small, Soft Covered Books – Brochures